Serial-ATA/lofty-rs/doc/ISSUES.md

 The "[API] Feature Request" issue template is for feature requests that have a specific design.

-If you have an feature with an exact idea of how it should be used, be sure to use this template.
+If you have a feature with an exact idea of how it should be used, be sure to use this template.

 The "API design" form should only serve as a design, not an implementation.